 - When your hearing is done you may click Leave Meeting or the Court Clerk will remove you from the meeting.

-All public hearings are livestreamed on YouTube to provide the public with access to hearings without them having to be physically present.
-Hearings livestreamed on YouTube are removed following the hearings.
+Most public hearings are livestreamed on YouTube to provide the public with access to hearings without them having to be physically present.
+Hearings livestreamed on YouTube are removed at a later time.

 If the Circuit Court is having technical difficulties and the livestream does not work the court hearings will be uploaded after the docket for the day is completed to provide hearing access to the public.

-You can watch livestreams from Circuit Court with Judge Springstead or Friend of the Court with Referee Paige anytime the courtrooms are in session.
+You can watch livestreams from Circuit Court with Judge Springstead, Judge Dykman, or Friend of the Court with Referee Paige anytime the courtrooms are in session.

 Judge Springstead in Circuit Court